olivier-carrere/redaction-technique.org/src/content/docs/en/veille/mener-un-projet-de-bout-en-bout.md

     This operation should be considerably faster than the initial cloning.

-For synchronization between the server and my local copy, I turned to LFTP :
+For synchronization between the server and my local copy, I turned to LFTP:

 ```bash
 $ lftp ftp://user:password@ftpaccount -e \